silvadanilo/ecto_command/README.md

 Contributions are always welcome!
 Please feel free to submit a pull request or create an issue if you find a bug or have a feature request.

 ## License
-EctoCommand is released under the MIT License.
-See the LICENSE file for more information.
+This library is licensed under the MIT license.
+See [LICENSE](https://github.com/silvadanilo/ecto_command/blob/master/LICENSE) for more details.

 > Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)